• Skip to main content

 Storing: Because the crust contains sour cream, butter, and eggs we do recommend refrigerating.
 If you don't plan on serving your peach pie right away, wrap it carefully and store it in the refrigerator after it's cooled.

-Can I freeze Peach Pie?: Yes!
-Freeze the whole pie, or individual slices to enjoy at a later date.
-Let your pie harden in the freezer for 2 hours before wrapping it up and placing it in a freezer bag.
+Can I freeze peach pie?: Yes!
+Freeze the whole pie, or individual slices.
+Let your pie set up in the freezer for 2 hours before wrapping it in a freezer-safe container.

 Your pie will last up to 4 months in the freezer.
 Thaw overnight in the refrigerator before serving.